jimbelton/hash-table-shootout/README.md

 # Hash Table Shootout

 A series of benchmarks that run against several hash table implementations, written by Nick Welch in 2010.
-Updated in 2015.
+Updated in 2015 by Jim Belton.

+## Release Notes
+### 2015-11-26
+* Fixed a bug whereby all C++ implementations where hashing pointer values rather than strings
+* Vastly sped up benchmarks from hours to minutes
+* Simplified standard output from benchmarks
+* Added `kjv-bench.py` which benchmarks each hash table implementation by counting the unique words in the King James version of the bible.

 ## How to Run the Benchmarks